-- Supplemental Information: In this section, you will be asked (1) whether you have interest in a Ph.D. and/or research, (2) to write short statements about motivation, independent inquiry, and challenges, and (3) to enter course details in a Preliminary Program Proposal, which can include courses already taken to be used toward the MS degree.
-(Once admitted, a new program proposal with your advisor’s signature is required.)
+- Supplemental Information: In this section, you will be asked (1) whether you have interest in a Ph.D. and/or research, (2) to write short statements about your motivation, independent inquiry, challenges, and academic preparation and (3) to enter course details in a Preliminary Program Proposal, which can include courses already taken to be used toward the MS degree.
+Once admitted, a new program proposal with your advisor’s signature is required.

 After the Application is Submitted

-You can expect to receive notification about the decision on your application by 4 weeks after the application deadline.
+You can expect to receive your admission decision 4-6 weeks after the application deadline.